-We take the first gondola up to the Diavolezza.
-Here we marvel for the first time at the mighty panorama of the Bernina range.
-We follow the hiking path up to the moraine and over it down to the Persgletscher.
-Under the spell of the mighty north wall pillars of Piz Palü, we cross the Persgletscher until we reach Gemsfreiheit.
+We take the first lift up to Diavolezza.
+Here we marvel for the first time at the huge panorama of the Bernina range.
+We follow the hiking trail up to the moraine and over it down to the Pers glacier.
+Under the spell of the mighty north wall pillars of Piz Palü we cross the Pers glacier to Gemsfreiheit.
 Soon we also reach the Fortezza ridge.
 In an easy climb up to II degrees we climb over the rocks and soon stand on the glacier plateau of Bellavista.
-At first slightly ascending and always looking at the Piz Bernina, we gradually approach our daily goal.
+At first slightly ascending and always looking at the Piz Bernina, we get closer and closer to our daily goal.
 We finally reach the Marco e Rosa hut after about five to six hours.
 Here we recover from the tour and prepare for tomorrow's summit day.

-Behind the Rifugio Marco e Rosa we climb over the glacier and a steep slope up to the first rocks of the Spallagrat.
-We climb the II. and III. degree before we stand on the Firngrat.
+Behind the Rifugio Marco e Rosa we climb over the glacier and a steep glacial slope up to the first rocks of the Spallagrat.
+Beautiful climbing in the II. and III. degrees follows now, before we stand on a narrow firn ridge.
 Via the pre-summit "La Spalla" we soon reach the highest peak of the Eastern Alps - the Piz Bernina.

 Gerne reservieren wir dir auf Wunsch das gewünschte Mietmaterial.